swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ### Transitive dependency loading

-When using this access-level information at the module level, if a dependency is never imported publicly and other requirements are met, it becomes possible to hide the dependency from clients.
+When using this access level information at the module level, if a dependency is never imported publicly and other requirements are met, it becomes possible to hide the dependency from clients.
 The clients can then be built without loading the transitive dependency.
 This can speed up build times and lift the need to distribute modules that are implementation details.

-The same dependency can be imported with different access-levels by different files of a same module.
+The same dependency can be imported with different access levels by different files of a same module.
-At the module level we only take into account the most permissive access-level.
+At the module level we only take into account the most permissive access level.
 For example, if a dependency is imported both as `package` and `internal` from two different files, we consider the dependency to be of a `package` visibility at the module level.